 CRT HRS:2 LEC HRS:2 LAB HRS:1 OTH HRS:0 This course covers the fundamentals of cardiovascular anatomy and physiology.
 It includes basic electrocardiography procedures, interpretation of basic dysrhythmias, and appropriate treatment modalities.

-Prerequisite: Completion of NURA 1401, NURA 1160 and a current registration with Texas Department of enrollment in NUPC 1360 and NUPC 1320.
+Prerequisite: Completion of NURA 1401, NURA 1160 and a current registration with Texas Department of Aging In good standing (current CNA); and Concurrent enrollment in NUPC 1360 and NUPC 1320.